How tokenization can help with pci compliance

-If you’re unfamiliar with the technology, it may sound complicated and too complex to be accessible to small businesses.
+If you’re unfamiliar with the payment security measures, it may sound complicated and too complex to be accessible to small businesses.
 But the exact opposite is true.
 Tokenization is one of the most effective and most affordable ways for small merchants to protect their customers and their business.

 Every merchant who accepts credit cards as a form of payment must adhere to the PCI-DSS (Payment Card Industry Data Security Standards) for the safe handling of payment card data.
 And meeting those requirements takes vigilance and a bit of know how.
 Many smaller merchants do not have IT professionals or compliance specialists on staff, so the burden of achieving and maintaining compliance is on their shoulders alone.